 1. Corporate cultures need agility to prosper

 I’ve worked in a wide range of corporate cultures during my time as a technical writer, contractor, and marketer.
 Agility is something that needs more than lip service.
 The acquisition of Yammer by Microsoft gave an injection of agility into the company when it was much needed.
-The Yammer acquisition, in some ways, helped rewrite a different future for Microsoft cloud products and development culture that they still have in place today.
+The Yammer acquisition, in some ways, helped rewrite a different future for Microsoft cloud product and development culture that they still have in place today.

 A second coming for agility was upon the average enterprise during the pandemic.
 Agility is often elusive in mid to large-sized enterprises, even pre-pandemic.
 Micromanagement, back-to-back meetings, management overhead, battles for relevance can creep into a corporate culture like a virulent form of Kudzu.